awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 + For each interface endpoint, you can choose only one subnet per Availability Zone\.
 + Interface endpoints do not support the use of endpoint policies\.
 Full access to the service through the interface endpoint is allowed\.
 + Services may not be available in all Availability Zones through an interface endpoint\.
 To find out which Availability Zones are supported, use the [describe\-vpc\-endpoint\-services](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) command or use the Amazon VPC console\.
 For more information, see [Creating an Interface Endpoint](#create-interface-endpoint)\.
++ Availability Zones in your account might not map to the same locations as Availability Zones in another account; for example, your Availability Zone `us-east-1a` might not be the same location as `us-east-1a` for another account\.
+For more information, see [Region and Availability Zone Concepts](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
+When you create an interface endpoint, it's created in the Availability Zone for your account\.
 + Each interface endpoint can support a bandwidth of up to 10 Gbps per Availability Zone by default\.
 Additional capacity may be added automatically based on your usage\.
 + If the network ACL for your subnet restricts traffic, you may not be able to send traffic through the endpoint network interface\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.
 + An interface endpoint supports TCP traffic only\.